home

 Jack was the son of Samuel Clarence and Alice E. Stigleman Benedict and the grandson of Thomas Earle and Mary Cooper Benedict.
 Mary Cooper's father, Albert, was Canadian and his native language was Irish.
 Thomas' grandmother was also Canadian.

-Jack grew up in the rural community of Marlette, Michigan where the winters were really harsh.
+Jack grew up in the rural community of Marlette, Michigan, where the winters were really harsh.
 From an early age he wanted to move where it was warmer.

 Jack joined the Marines and was trained as a jet engine mechanic.
 He was stationed at Cherry Point, North Carolina.
 He met Martha Frances Stancil, daughter of Thomas Emmette Stancil and Dessie Frances Morris, when he vacationed at White Lake.
 Their relationship grew and they were married on Jan.
 25, 1957, in the Glendale community of Johnston County, North Carolina.
 Son Dale now lives in the home and son Derek lives next door.